California Aggie: Opinion Columnist (Volunteer)

 California Aggie columnists are responsible for completing one column each week for the ten weeks of the quarter on a topic of their choosing.
 Columnists should offer an original, nuanced, and thoughtful perspective on an issue that is relevant to students and the Davis community as a whole.

-As part of your employment, you are required to subscribe to the ASUCD newsletter.
+As a part of ASUCD, you agree to subscribe to the ASUCD Newsletter.

 Application: Applicants are required to submit, along with a resume and answers to the vacancy questions: